jung35/VacStatus/README.md

 2. edit [.env.php][env] to your own settings
 3. Run `php artisan migrate` to run migration
 3. Install the requirements for [Foundation][foundation]
-4. Run `compass watch` to compile style sheets
+4. Run `bower install` to install any Foundation related files
-5. Finished!
+5. Run `compass watch` to compile style sheets

 To untrack `.env.php` you can do